flame-engine/flame/doc/tutorials/klondike/step4.md

   }
 ```

-This is it!
-Let's run the game, and... ok we forgot to shuffle the deck.
-Add the line
-`cards.shuffle()` in the `KlondikeGame` constructor when we're creating the list of cards.

-Ok, this is it, everything's ready!
-Let's run the game...
-The cards don't move.
-That seems like a
+If you run the game at this point, it would be nicely set up and look as if it was ready to play.
+Except that we can't move the cards yet, which is kinda a deal-breaker here.
+So without further ado,
-big oversight on my part, so without further ado, presenting you the next section:
+presenting you the next section:

 ## Moving the cards

+Moving the cards is a somewhat more complicated topic than what we have had so far.
+We will split
+it into several smaller steps:
+1. Simple movement: grab a card and move it around.
+2. Ensure that the user can only move the cards that they are allowed to.
+3. Check that the cards are dropped at proper destinations.
+4. Drag a run of cards.

+### 1. Simple movement

 So, we want to be able to drag the cards on the screen.
 This is almost as simple as making the
 `StockPile` tappable: first, we add the `HasDraggableComponents` mixin to our game class: